 If you’re still in the early days of your timeshare contract, it may be pretty straightforward to legally exit your timeshare.
 The first 14 days after signing are known as the ‘cooling off period’, though in law this can extend to three months.
 Your timeshare lawyer will know precisely how long your cooling off period should have been.

 If you weren’t told about the cooling off period, then your timeshare contract will be null and void.
 If you were told there wasn’t one, or they made it difficult for you to cancel during that period, then there is a legal case against them.

 These are just three timeshare law facts that may get you on your way to freedom from your timeshare.
 For more information and tips, take a look at our other informative articles, which we have written to help and guide you along your way.

 If you need further help or have other questions to ask, then please feel free to get in touch.
-We are always happy to help, and won’t hound you into anything before you’re ready.
+We are always happy to help.